Practice Research Training Scholarship

 • Well-defined training plan: There is a clear and gap-based career development plan.

-Required Attachment for Application
+Required attachment for application

-1. PDF of Three-page Research Plan, including brief statements of aims, background, contemplated approaches to methodology and any supporting preliminary data/figures.
+1. PDF of three-page research plan, including brief statements of aims, background, contemplated approaches to methodology, and any supporting preliminary data/figures.
 References do not count toward the page limit.
 The research plan should be written by the applicant and should represent their original work.
 However, the applicant is expected and encouraged to develop this plan based on discussion with the proposed mentor.
 It is appropriate, but not required, for the proposed work to be specifically related to the mentor’s ongoing research.

 2. PDF of applicant’s NIH Biosketch.
-See most recent NIH Biosketch template.
+See the most recent NIH Biosketch template.
 Once the above information is fully completed and submitted by the applicant:

 4. The mentor will receive an email with a link to submit a letter of reference detailing their support of and commitment to the applicant and the proposed research and training plan.
 The letter should be 1,000 words or less and specifically indicate the mentor’s role in the development and preparation of the applicant’s research plan and should include:

-1. How the proposed research fits into the mentor’s research program
+1. How the proposed research fits into the mentor’s research program.

-2. Expertise and experience in the area of research proposed and the nature of the mentor’s proposed time commitment to the supervision and training of the applicant
+2. Expertise and experience in the area of research proposed, and the nature of the mentor’s proposed time commitment to the supervision and training of the applicant.

-3. Mentor’s prior experience in the supervision, training, and successful mentoring of clinician-scientists
+3. Mentor’s prior experience in the supervision, training, and successful mentoring of clinician-scientists.

-5. Institution's commitment to 70 percent protected research time
+5. Institution's commitment to 70 percent protected research time.

 5. The mentor will also be required to upload an NIH Biosketch.